pulumi/docs/reference/pkg/python/pulumi_aws/rds/index.md

 <dt id="pulumi_aws.rds.ClusterInstance.monitoring_role_arn">
 <code class="descname">monitoring_role_arn</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_aws.rds.ClusterInstance.monitoring_role_arn" title="Permalink to this definition">¶</a></dt>
 <dd><p>The ARN for the IAM role that permits RDS to send
 enhanced monitoring metrics to CloudWatch Logs.
-You can find more information on the [AWS Documentation](<a class="reference external" href="http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.html">http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.html</a>) what IAM permissions are needed to allow Enhanced Monitoring for RDS Instances.</p>
+You can find more information on the <a class="reference external" href="http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.html">AWS Documentation</a>
+what IAM permissions are needed to allow Enhanced Monitoring for RDS Instances.</p>
 </dd></dl>